Nature Classes - Homeschool Program

 Classes happen RAIN or SHINE.
 Weather can allow an opportunity for a different type of exploration.

-OCH runs all programs rain or shine but in the event a class is canceled for any reason, participants can choose to attend a rescheduled class, receive a credit toward a future program, or a full refund for canceled class.
+OCH runs all programs rain or shine but in the event a class is canceled for any reason, participants can choose to attend a rescheduled class, receive a credit toward a future program, or a full refund for canceled class at the rate they purchased their program.

 OCH does not provide makeup classes for absences and has a no refund policy except in extreme cases, such as serious illness or family emergency.
 If student misses due to these reasons, they will be given class credit for missed classes.